 Welcome to the 2020 European School of High-Energy Physics (ESHEP 2020).

-The 2020 School will take place from 17 to 30 June in Israel.
+The 2020 School was scheduled to take place from 17 to 30 June in Israel.
+However, it has been cancelled because of the COVID-19 pandemic.

 There will be about 33 lectures, each lasting about 90 minutes including time for questions.
 These will be complemented by parallel group discussion sessions most afternoons.
 There will be an evening poster session during which all students are invited to present their research work.
 The programme will include a short course on science communications and outreach.
 In addition, there will be group project work based on an outreach theme.
 The timetable will be available soon.
 The scientific programme can be found here.